By disclosing his cancer, Charles breaks centuries of royal tradition. But he shares only so much

 LONDON — (AP) — In British history, the secrecy of the monarch's health has always reigned supreme.
-The palace's disclosure that King Charles III has been diagnosed with cancer shattered that longstanding tradition.
+Buckingham Palace's disclosure that King Charles III has been diagnosed with cancer shattered that longstanding tradition.

 On the heels of the shock and well-wishing that followed the official statement Monday came the surprise that the palace had announced anything at all.
 Indeed, the unprecedented missive was sparse on details: Charles, 75, had begun treatment for a cancer it did not name after being diagnosed during a recent corrective procedure for an enlarged prostate.
 The king is stepping back from public duties but carrying on state business during his treatment, which he'll receive as an outpatient, the palace said.